nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   - ChChing should not crash under normal circumstances.
   - Dates should be in the format of dd/mm/yyyy, it should be a valid date, and it should not be a future date.
   - Amount should be a positive number.
+  - Only characters in the english keyboard should be used.

 - Constraints: